A general regularity theory for stable codimension 1 integral varifolds: Introduction

 \emph{Furthermore, for any given $\a \in (0, 1/2)$, each mass-bounded subset of the class of stable codimension 1 integral varifolds satisfying the $\a$-Structural Hypothesis is compact in the topology of varifold convergence.}

+In case $V$ corresponds to an absolutely area minimizing codimension 1 rectifiable current, the regularity conclusion of this theorem is well known, and is the result of combined work of E.~De~Giorgi (\cite{DG}), R.~Reifenberg (\cite{RR}), W.~Fleming (\cite{FW}), F.~Almgren (\cite{A1}), J.~Simons (\cite{SJ}) and H.~Federer (\cite{F1}).
+While our work uses ideas and results from some of these pioneering work, it does not rely upon the fact that the conclusions hold in the area minimizing case; it is interesting to note that the above theorem indeed subsumes the regularity theory for codimension 1 area minimizing rectifiable currents for the following simple reason: If $T$ is a rectifiable current on an open ball and if $T$ has no boundary in the interior of the ball and is supported on a union of 3 or more embedded hypersurfaces-with-boundary meeting only along their common boundary, then $T$ cannot be area minimizing.

-Once we know that the singular set is sufficiently small---in fact, as small as having vanishing $(n-1)$-dimensional Hausdorff measure---it is not difficult to check that the multiplicity 1 varifold associated with each connected component of the regular part of a stationary integral varifold is itself stationary.
+Let $V$ be a stationary integral $n$-varifold on a Riemannian manifold $N$.
+Once we know that the singular set of $V$ is sufficiently small---in fact, as small as having vanishing $(n-1)$-dimensional Hausdorff measure---it is not difficult to check that the multiplicity 1 varifold associated with each connected component of the regular part of $V$ is itself stationary in $N$.
 Thus we deduce from the Regularity and Compactness Theorem the following:

 {\sc Corollary 1}. \emph{The $\a$-Structural Hypothesis (see above) for some $\a \in (0, 1/2)$ is necessary and sufficient for a stable codimension 1 integral varifold $V$ on a smooth Riemannian manifold $N$ to have the following ``local decomposability property''}: